- Loan Information

 Federal loan programs offer a secure borrowing option even in today's uncertain economy.
-The unsubsidized Stafford Loan should be the first borrowing option considered by graduate/professional students, followed by the the Federal Graduate PLUS Loan.
+The Federal Direct Unsubsized Loan should be the first borrowing option considered by graduate/professional students, followed by the the Federal Graduate PLUS Loan.

 For each academic year, you may borrow up to - but not more than - a school's cost of attendance, minus the amount of other financial assistance that the student receives.
 It is important not to borrow more than you can afford to repay, even if you can afford to borrow more.
 Selecting "Max Amount" will not default to the total balance owed, but to the difference between offered aid and cost of attendance.
 Saint Louis University is only able to process PLUS loans in dollar amounts, if cents are listed on the application, the loan will be rounded down to the nearest dollar.
 Please contact your admission or financial aid counselor for assistance in determining the right amount for your situation.

-Detailed information regarding the federal loan program for the 2012-2013 academic year is illustrated below.
-Loan information effective July 1, 2012.
+Detailed information regarding the federal and private loan options for the 2014-15 academic year is illustrated below.
+Loan information effective July 1, 2014.